roboninecom/3D-Printed-Parallel-Gripper-for-Robotics-Arms/docs/bom-amazon.md

 | Fasteners | $1.60 (approximate) |
 | **Total** | **$69.45-74.45** |

-*Costs based on Amazon pricing as of current date.
+*Costs based on Amazon pricing as of current date - 6th of June 2025.
 Bulk quantities provide significant savings on fasteners.*

 ## Sourcing Notes